pandas-dev/pandas/doc/source/user_guide/text.rst

 There are two main ways to store text data

 1. ``object`` -dtype NumPy array.
-2. :class:`TextDtype` extension type.
+2. :class:`StringDtype` extension type.

-We recommend using :class:`TextDtype` to store text data.
+We recommend using :class:`StringDtype` to store text data.

 Prior to pandas 1.0, ``object`` dtype was the only option.
 This was unfortunate for many reasons: